hitchcott/feedbase/README.md

 This will autoamtically rebuild (but not deploy) contracts and run tests (in EVm) against them if they are changed.
 It will automatically rebuild all frontend files when they are changed, and uses liveReload to refresh the browser.

+You can use `npm run deploy` whilst the watcher is running.

 For standalone EVM testing use:

 ```bash